 by Rosie Greer, Flight Attendant and SWC Member

 I travel for a living.
 Every working day, I experience the wonders of air travel.
-Air travel with hearing loss can be complicated.
+Air travel with hearing loss is complicated.
 I know first-hand that travel arrangements don’t always go smoothly.

 For passengers who do not hear well, airline travel is a challenge.
-Gate changes, delays, and cancellations are verbally announced, and you’re the last to know!
+You’re the last to know when gate changes, delays, and cancellations announced!
 Perhaps there are visual indicators, video monitors that indicate schedule changes, and you eventually see the updates and catch on.

 Passengers who are deaf or hard of hearing often do not realize they are entitled to certain assistance and benefits.